ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: Statements about Human Participants

 \section{Statements about Human Participants}

-We recruited over 250 volunteers through a structured questionnaire to collect authentic Chinese travel requirements.
+For the collection of Human-154, we recruited over 250 volunteers through a structured questionnaire to collect authentic Chinese travel requirements.
 Participants were informed about the public use of their data and instructed to avoid including sensitive personal information.
 During data cleaning, offensive content and identifiable details were removed.
 While no explicit ethics board approval is mentioned, we ensured compliance with anonymization practices and obtained participant consent for data inclusion.
-The final dataset contains 1154 human-derived queries reflecting diverse real-world travel needs.
+The final dataset contains 154 human-derived queries reflecting diverse real-world travel needs.